crosswind19/KX_Versa_Assessment/README.md

   replace the <directory> to the folder name

 ```
-3. Click the run button and the program will run
+3. Click the run button and the program will run.